UtahTriangle/Laws/Constitution.md

 The Judicial Board may, by a **two-thirds (2/3)** majority, publish an official statement to our Chapter regarding a dispute if they feel it is important for our Chapter to be reminded of our values and does not violate the confidentiality of any Brother in dispute.

-The Judicial Board and the Brothers in dispute shall commit to keeping the specific deatils of any dispute confidential.
+The Judicial Board and the Brothers in dispute shall commit to keeping the specific details of any dispute confidential.
 An exception shall be made to this commitment only under the following cases:

 - any Brother in dispute feels like a statement to our Chapter including explicit details of the dispute is warranted and **two-thirds (2/3)** of the Judicial Board agrees;
 - any Brother of the Judicial Board feels like a statement to our Chapter is warranted and **two-thirds (2/3)** of the Judicial Board agrees; or